kmatthiesen/encounter_manager/README.md

 npm install -g create-react-app
 ```
 4. Place a mongo.json in the root of the backend project.
+5. Edit the endpoints.js file in frontend/src/config.
+Change the URL to http://<your-ip>.

 ## Running the Application
 1. Start both front and backend with